Make sure you avoid these 3 common errors:

 Annual Leave not paid out at the correct rate

-If this has happened, then it can be fixed a couple of ways – might be a good idea to consult with the employee as to their preference.
+If Annual Leave has been paid at a standard rate in error, then it can be fixed a couple of ways – might be a good idea to consult with the employee as to their preference.
 You can adjust the Annual Leave Balance to compensate for any underpayments, or you could recalculate what the payments should have been and pay the shortfall to the employee.

 I’ve explained how to do this in my earlier blog. https://livingbusiness.co.nz/blog/xero-part-time-flexible-employee-annual-leave/#adjustments